oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 available modeling languages, and the tools that can be used in information modeling.

+## 2.1 Defining "Information"

-## 2.1 Information Models And Data Models
+## 2.2 Information Models And Data Models

  > discussion based on RFC 3444